nhtlongcs/liveness-detection/README.md

 - [ ] More learning strategies, such as [Decoupled Knowledge Distillation](https://github.com/megvii-research/mdistiller)
 - [ ] Hyperparameter optimization with [Optuna](https://optuna.org/).

 If you have any suggestions, please feel free to open an issue or pull request.
+If you want to contribute to this project, please read the [contribution guide](#contribution-guide).
+This project is a part of my [research template](github.com/nhtlongcs/not-available-yet), which is a collection of research projects and tools.
+The template is designed to help researchers to build their own research projects easily and quickly and achieve the best performance with the least effort.
+The template is still in the early stage of development, so i really appreciate any feedback and contribution.
 ## Environment

 For necessary packages, please refer to environment.yml.
 You can create a conda environment with the following command: